open-webrtc-toolkit/owt-client-javascript/docs/mdfiles/index.md

 > **Note:** End users need to install your extension and visit your site with https if they want to use screen sharing.

 # 5 NAT and firewall traversal {#section5}
-Intel CS for WebRTC Client SDK for Javascript fully supports NAT and firewall traversal with STUN / TURN / ICE.
+Intel CS for WebRTC Client SDK for JavaScript fully supports NAT and firewall traversal with STUN / TURN / ICE.
 The rfc5766-turn-server version 3.2.3.6 from https://code.google.com/p/rfc5766-turn-server/ has been verified.

 # 6 Peer-to-peer (P2P) mode{#section6}
 To enable P2P chat, copy and paste the following code into the head section of your HTML document: